The Last Star (novel): Summary

-The three of them return to the safe house where Evan, Cassie, Nugget and Megan (a young child they previously rescued) are waiting.
-When the trio arrive, Constance grabs Nugget and puts a gun to his head, demanding that Evan be given to her so she can bring him back to Vosch.
-Nugget, using a gun hidden in his pants, shoots Constance.
-Her enhancements help her survive, so Ringer and Nugget shoot her repeatedly to finish her off.
-Ringer tells them that Vosch will see that Constance's implant is offline and send a helicopter and a squad of 5th Wave troops to capture Evan and kill everyone else.
-Evan volunteers to return to Vosch in order to save everyone else.
+The trio returns to the safe house, where Constance takes Nugget hostage and demands Evan come with her to Vosch.
+Nugget shoots Constance, but her enhancements keep her alive until Ringer and Nugget shoot her again to confirm she’s dead.
+Ringer warns that Vosch will notice Constance’s implant is offline and send a helicopter of 5th Wave troops to capture Evan and kill the others.
+Evan volunteers to return to Vosch.